a6103121/SU-DDPM/README.md

-# Code of "Speed-Up DDPM for Real Time Underwater Image Enhancement"
+# "Speed-Up DDPM for Real Time Underwater Image Enhancement"

 We will open source our code after the paper is accepted